 Parameter Required?
 Value field No The field in the Salesforce object on which you want to apply a filter condition.
 Each filter condition in a structured filter uses the following syntax: { "field": "<field name="">", "operator": "<operator>", "value": "<value>", "isQuoted": true false}</value></operator></field> operator No The purpose depends on the context. operator can be used as a comparison operator-like =, <, and IN-that compares the field value against a constant value. operator can also be used as a logical operator (AND, OR, or NOT) that links multiple filter conditions together.
 In the example below, the bold operator is the logical operator.
-The other instances of operator are comparison operators. "filterConditions": [{ "operator": "OR", "conditions": [{ "field": "StageName", "operator": "=", "value": "Closed Won" }, { } { }

-Parameter Required?
-Value "field": "Probability", "operator": ">=", "value": "90" }] } value No The value used in a filter condition. isQuoted No Indicates whether you quoted the string value in a filter condition.
-Example with quoted values: "filterConditions": [{ "field": "StageName", "operator": "IN", "value": "('Closed Won', 'Closed Lost')", "isQuoted": true }] Example with non-quoted values: "filterConditions": [{ "field": "StageName", "operator": "IN", "value": ["Closed Won", "Closed Lost"], "isQuoted": false }] If you don't include isQuoted for a filter on a string value, Wave Analytics assumes that the string value is not quoted and adds the quotes for you.

-Parameter Required?
-Value conditions No Use to specify a logical operator to link multiple filter conditions together.
+The other instances of operator are comparison operators. "filterConditions": [{ "operator": "OR", "conditions": [{ "field": "StageName", "operator": "=", "value": "Closed Won" }, { Parameter Required?
+Value ------------ ----------- --- "field": "Probability", value No The value used in a filter condition. isQuoted No Indicates whether you quoted the string value in a filter condition.
+Example with quoted values: "filterConditions": [{ "field": "StageName", "operator": "IN", "value": "('Closed Won', 'Closed Lost')", "isQuoted": true }] Example with non-quoted values: "filterConditions": [{ "field": "StageName", "operator": "IN", "value": ["Closed Won", "Closed Lost"], "isQuoted": false }] If you don't include isQuoted for a filter on a string value, Wave Analytics assumes that the string value is not quoted and adds the quotes for you. conditions No Use to specify a logical operator to link multiple filter conditions together.

-SEE ALSO: sfdcDigest Transformation Filtering Records Extracted from a Salesforce Object Extracting Incremental Changes to Data (Pilot)
+Filtering Records Extracted from a Salesforce Object